 I feel extremely honoured to have won 21 awards for my painting over the last 2 years, and am very chuffed to have been one of 100 artists worldwide to be chosen to appear in ‘Contemporary Artists of Excellence 2016’ coffee table book available from Amazon and all public Galleries and Museums.

-I am currently one of two artists selected to represent the United Kingdom in the Worldwide International Watercolour Societies 2017 exhibition, which is being hosted in India.
+I am one of two artists selected to represent the United Kingdom in the Worldwide International Watercolour Societies 2017 exhibition.

 In addition and by no means least - I am one of the few British artists selected by IWS England to exhibit my painting 'Vertigo' at Fabriano Convention and Exhibition in Italy May 2018.
 I look forward to this trip enormously.

 I am a Palm Art award nominee 2018.

 I run a community for artists on Facebook called #artisthour, and set up The Cotswold Sketchers group together with artist Louise Millin Inchley.
 Art can be a lonely, so the aim is to encourage people to meet up and enjoy sketching or painting together.
 It is fun, and a great way to make friends as we already have a love of art in common.

 Sadly my health will never improve, so life will always be challenging however I am very grateful to have my art, it keeps me sane…